LucasDelfino92/morrowindsharp/modlist.md

   - Refer to the pictures before installing the file of your choice.
 - [**Shrine Tooltips**](https://www.nexusmods.com/morrowind/mods/48275) by Virnetch: adds tooltips with the effect's name to shrines when hovering over the different options.
 - [**Smart Journal**](https://www.nexusmods.com/morrowind/mods/47492) by abot: adds numerous options for the Journal pages and Quests list.
+  - If installing this mod make sure to refer to the [**MWSEabotlib**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#mwseabotlib) section further down below.
 - [**Smart Map**](https://www.nexusmods.com/morrowind/mods/46634) by abot: automatically switches between the local and world map depending on user configuration.
+  - If installing this mod make sure to refer to the [**MWSEabotlib**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#mwseabotlib) section further down below.
 - [**Tooltips Complete**](https://www.nexusmods.com/morrowind/mods/46842) by Anumaril21: provides helpful and lore-friendly flavour texts for nearly every item in Morrowind, Tribunal, Bloodmoon, the Official Plugins, and an expanding collection of mods.
 - [**Unstretched Splash Screens**](https://www.nexusmods.com/morrowind/mods/45800) by Half11: adds black bars on both sides of the splash screens and the main menu so that they will no longer be stretched when playing in widescreen resolutions.
 Also includes the six missing Bethesda splash screens.
 - [**User Interface Expansion**](https://github.com/NullCascade/morrowind-mods/) by NullCascade: development release of UI Expansion that expands on this mod’s features.